mtomassoli/LyXBlog/README.md

 1. it converts article.lyx to article.tex with `lyx.exe`
 2. it converts article.tex to article.html with `pandoc.exe` (--mathjax)
+3. it extracts the front matter from article.tex
-3. it copies article.html in *_post* with its proper name: <br>
+3. it adds the front matter to article.html and copy the file into *_post* with its proper name: <br>
    `<%date>-<%html_file_name>.html`
 4. it handles the images in article.lyx by copying them to the directory <br>
    `<blog base dir>\<assets relative dir>\<%date>-<%html_file_name>` <br>
-   and fixing the referencing to the images.
+   and fixing the references to the images.

-# Calling the script from LyX
+# <a name="integration"></a>Calling the script from LyX

 Go to `Tools->Preferences...` and create the following two (fake) file formats:

 ![first file format](file_format1.png)

 ![second file format](file_format2.png)